Clyde Kennard: Framing, conviction and imprisonment

 The Sovereignty Commission conspired to have Kennard framed for a crime.
 On September 15, 1959, he was arrested in Hattiesburg by constables Charlie Ward and Lee Daniels for reckless driving.
-After he was jailed, Ward and Daniels claimed before Justice of the Peace T. C. Hobby to have found five half-pints of whiskey, along with other liquor, under the seat of his car.
+After Kennard was jailed, Ward and Daniels claimed before Justice of the Peace T. C. Hobby to have found five half-pints of whiskey, along with other liquor, under the seat of his car.
 Mississippi was a "dry" state, and possession of liquor was illegal until 1966.
-Kennard was convicted and fined $600.
-He soon became the victim of an unofficial local economic boycott (also a tactic of the Sovereignty Commission and White Citizens Councils), which cut off his credit.
+Kennard was convicted and fined $600, but he soon became the victim of an unofficial local economic boycott (also a tactic of the Sovereignty Commission and White Citizens Councils), which cut off his credit.

 Kennard was arrested again on September 25, 1961, with an alleged accomplice for the theft of $25 worth of chicken feed from the Forrest County Cooperative warehouse.
 Kennard was prosecuted and his illiterate "accomplice," Johnny Lee Roberts, testified against him.
 On November 21, 1960, an all-white jury deliberated 10 minutes and found Kennard guilty.
-(At this time, because of having been disenfranchised under the 1890 constitution and unable to vote in Mississippi, blacks were also excluded from juries.)
+At this time, because of having been disenfranchised under the 1890 constitution and unable to vote in Mississippi, blacks were also excluded from juries.

 Kennard was sentenced to seven years in prison, to be served in Parchman Penitentiary, the state's high-security facility.
 This sentence prevented his ever applying again to any of Mississippi's all-white colleges.
 Roberts was given five years' probation and freed.
 In 2005, when an investigation was re-opened into the case, Roberts testified under oath that Kennard was innocent: "Kennard did not ask me to steal, Kennard did not ask me to break into the co-op, Kennard did not ask me to do anything illegal."

 Just after the conclusion of the trial, Medgar Evers, president of the Mississippi chapter of the NAACP, was cited by the court for contempt after he issued a statement that Kennard's conviction was "a mockery of judicial justice."
 Evers was fined $100 and sentenced to 30 days in jail, but on June 12, 1961, the Mississippi Supreme Court overturned his conviction.